ms264556/ruckus_ap_firmware_mod/README.md

 > Alternatively, the existence of a file `/tmp/ignore_sign` will bypass the firmware signing checks.

 The included `mksquashfs` and `unsquashfs` tools are the specific version Ruckus uses to create their lzma compressed rootfs images.
 If your AP image is very old (e.g. pre-9.6) then it needs an older squashfs release.
-I didn't bother getting this to build, sorry.
+I didn't bother getting this to build, sorry, but the source is [here](https://github.com/ms264556/Xclaim_Task/blob/33093a71ca7a536ed7132d5f1be80d9d18d01398/buildroot/dl/squashfs2.1-r2.tar.gz).
 If your AP is a newer model (e.g. Rx50) then it needs a newer squashfs release.
 I assume your distro's standard packaged mksquashfs will work, but I haven't tried.

 ## Sample - modify Solo AP Firmware to enable Wireless Uplink